The Devil Tarot Card Keywords

 The Devil – Reversed Meaning

 Free at last!
 Free at last!
-It means the time of darkness and doubt has ended for you and you have made the necessary realizations that will help you change course.
+The reversed Devil tarot card means the time of darkness and doubt has ended for you, and you have made the necessary realizations to help you change course.

 It may mean you have to learn to be vulnerable and let go of trying to be in control of all situations.